isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1986.md

 -Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR -No change in vendor allowed
--The purchase of pre-owned/used equipment is not supportable
+-The purchase of pre-owned/used equipment is not supportable% for non-SMEs

+### Things to Note
+Active

 ### Contact Information
 N.A.